ubernostrum/django-registration/docs/install.rst

 download page <https://www.djangoproject.com/download/>`_, which offers convenient packaged downloads and installation instructions.

-The |version| release of django-registration supports Django 1.8, 1.9, and 1.10, on the following Python versions:
+The |release| release of django-registration supports Django 1.8, 1.9, 1.10 and 1.11, on the following Python versions:

 * Django 1.8 supports Python 2.7, 3.3, 3.4 and 3.5.